Make the connections and acquire the skills you need to advance your career or start a new one.

 What type of advising is available?

 Our academic advisers will be some of your primary resources on campus.
 They can assist you with finding course options and registration, understanding academic policies, connecting with campus resources and fielding any other questions or concerns you may have.
-Learn more about the academic support UB offers.
+Learn more about the academic support that UBalt offers.

-Plus, UB’s Career and Internship Center is ready to help you build or revise your resume, find a job or internship, and more, from your first class to graduation day.
+Plus, UBalt’s Career and Internship Center is ready to help you build or revise your resume, find a job or internship and more from your first class to graduation day.

 What are the admission requirements?The minimum graduate admission requirements are a bachelor’s degree or recognized equivalent from an accredited institution; a satisfactory scholastic average, usually a minimum grade-point average (GPA) of 3.0 (B) on a 4.0 scale and a personal statement.